-Going to the dentist as a kid is a big deal, but can be scary for many children.
-After all, they are getting their teeth brushed, flossed and sometimes pulled out by a stranger.
+Going to the dentist as a kid is a big deal and it can be frightening for many children.
+After all, they are getting their teeth brushed, flossed, and sometimes extracted by a stranger.
 Yikes!

 This post may contain affiliate links.
 Read more about them here.